tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:DataQualityNeed
 - Preferred Label: Data Quality Need
-- Definition: A NeedConcept that expresses what Assertions may be made about data with respect to fitness for use.
+- Definition: A bdqffdq:NeedConcept that expresses what bdqffdq:Assertions may be made about data with respect to fitness for use.
 - SubClass Of: NeedConcept
-- Comments: Subtypes of DataQualityNeed are the Test Types.
-DataQualityNeed appoximates the informal concept of a Test as used in BDQ Core.
+- Comments: Subtypes of bdqffdq:DataQualityNeed are the Test Types (Validation, Issue, Measure, and Amendment).
+The bdqffdq:DataQualityNeed appoximates the informal concept of a Test as used in BDQ Core.

 ********************